CashierDuck/RockPaperScissors/README.md

 # RockPaperScissors

-Rock Paper Scissors with Javascript
+Rock Paper Scissors with Javascript but with pokemon instead